NeilsVintageComputers/Kimtron-ABM85-Terminal/README.md

 At this stage I decided I needed to reverse engineer the video output circuits from the CRTC chip to the sync output terminals, this took hours of tracing out every pin of every connected IC, the resultant schematic is in the documentation folder.

-From this it didnt take long to diagnose U11 as the problem, once replaced syncs were restored and at last there was now video on the screen!
+From this it didnt take long to diagnose U11 as the problem, once replaced syncs were restored and at last there was now video on the screen!!

 The video had a strange fault, evident in the photo that shows a blank screen (with raster lines showing).
 In the first column of dots of each character, in inverse mode (in the line at bottom of the screen) the first column of dots is missing!